cresset-template/cresset/README.md

 The `make` commands are defined in the `Makefile` and target the `full` service by default.
 Please read the `Makefile` for implementation details and usage.
 If the build fails during `git clone`, try `make rebuild` again with a stable internet connection.
-If the build fails during `pip install`, check the PyPI mirror and package requirements.
+If the build fails during `pip install`, check the PyPI mirror URLs and package requirements.

 9. Run `make exec` to enter the interactive container environment.
 Then start coding.

 ## Makefile Instructions
 1. To create a new container without rebuilding the image, use `make up`.
-2. To force build a new image from the Dockerfile, use `make rebuild`.
+2. To build a new image from the Dockerfile and create a container from this new image, use `make rebuild`.
-3. To enter a running container in an interactive terminal, use `make exec`.
+3. To enter a running service's container in an interactive terminal, use `make exec`.
 4. To show services on the system, use `make ls`.
 5. To delete all containers and networks (but not images), use `make down`.

-Read the `Makefile` for all instructions and their implementations.
+Read the `Makefile` for all recipes and their implementations.

 ### Tips